learn-co-curriculum/swift-openSource-reading/README.md

 **What kind of feedback should I give?** In short, give us feedback on everything!
 If you're wondering whether your issue or comment is too small, it's not.
 Don't worry about hurting our feelings or being too critical.
 We want to make this curriculum amazing and having everyone's feedback and suggestions on this will only make us better.

 Think specifically about whether the content feels good for beginners.
 Do you feel comfortable but also challenged?
 Does the pacing work?
 Should there be more or less content anywhere?
 What's confusing?
 What needs to be explained better?
 Where are you lost?
-Is everything that you're supposed to be doing in the labs covered in the Readings that come before it?
+Is everything that you're supposed to be doing in the labs covered in the readings that come before it?
 Please try to run and do the labs so that we can find any technical bugs in there as well.

 And is it fun?
 Are you enjoying the lessons?
 Do they want you to keep moving forward?